Ambulocetus: Skull

-Like other archaeocetes which preserve this element, the base of the skull has an undulating contour, probably related to the shape of the nasal canal (and its passage to the throat) and the narrow infraorbital region (the area below the eyes).
+Like other archaeocetes, the base of the skull has an undulating contour, probably related to the shape of the nasal canal (and its passage to the throat) and the narrow infraorbital region (the area below the eyes).
 The base of the skull is wide compared to other archaeocetes, more like that of modern cetaceans.
 The narrow infraorbital space, made of primarily the pterygoid processes, also occurs in Remingtonocetus and Pakicetus.
 The pterygoids connect as far back as the middle ear, much farther than other archaeocetes including the more ancient Pakicetus.
 Most modern cetaceans have a falcate (sickle-shaped) process which juts out prominently halfway between the hypoglossal canal and the ear; Ambulocetus has a similar process continuous of the pterygoid, but it runs alongside and behind the hypoglossal canal.
 Like many other archaeocetes, the pterygoids, sphenoids, and palatines form a wall lining the bottom of the nasal canal, which causes the palate to extend all the way to the ear.
 Like other cetaceans, Ambulocetus lacks the postglenoid foramen, which usually is one of the main passageways for veins into the skull in placental mammals.
 The ectotympanic bone which supports the eardrum is similar to that of Pakicetus, about as long as wide, whereas later archaeocetes have more elongate ectotympanics.
 The ectotympanics of all archaeocetes, nonetheless, are much different than those of terrestrial mammals.
 The ectotympanics of all cetaceans, including Ambulocetus, possess an involucrum (thickened lump of bone) at the medial lip.
 Unlike Pakicetus, but like later archaeocetes, the tympanic made close contact with the jaw.
 Like later archaeocetes, Ambulocetus seems to have possessed an air sinus in the pterygoids.
 It may have also had paranasal sinuses.
 The parietal bones on the braincase sides are more perpendicular than in Remingtonocetus, which makes the cheeks appear less flared.
 Like Remingtonocetus, Ambulocetus appears to have had a small brain.